 Imagine fleeing your home with little more than the clothes on your back and what few items you can carry.
 You are running for your life — forced to leave your house, job, school, car, belongings and memories behind.

-This is the reality for 5.6 million Syrians who have fled to neighboring countries for safety from the war that has ravaged their nation for more than seven years.
+This is the reality for 5.6 million Syrians who have fled to neighboring countries for safety from the war that has ravaged their nation for more than eight years.

-Once they cross the border — empty-handed and in a foreign land — how do they make do?
+But in the moments that immediately follow the decision to leave — once refugees cross the border, empty-handed and in a foreign land — how do they make do?

 Below, learn about some of the essential items Mercy Corps provides to Syrian refugees living in host communities and camps in Jordan.
 The supplies help the most vulnerable refugee families survive and cope after losing so much.